eugenetangkj/mood/README.md

 ![Ui of Mood](images/Ui.png)

 ## Requirements
 There are several requirements that you need to have before you can launch _mood_.
+Ensure that you have pip installed before proceeding to install the other Python frameworks and modules.

 ### Pip Installation
 Pip is a python package mangement system that allows you to install Python packages on your computer.